 The District will use a TAPI Model T700 Gas Calibrator or equivalent calibrator in the Phase 3 portable air monitoring trailer.
 The TAPI Model T700 is a microprocessor-based calibrator for the gas analyzers.
-It delivers a gas to the testing inlet of a professional-grade monitor to test its response.

-The District will operate the TAPI T700 consistent with the manual developed by TAPI (Teledyne API 2015).
+The District will operate the TAPI T700 consistent with the manual developed by TAPI (Teledyne API).

 7.1.4.2.
 TAPI Model T701 Zero Air System